daguilarm/laravel-action-forms/README.md

 @ActionFormsTailwind
 ```

-You have to add to your tailwind.config.js the next line:
+You have to add to your tailwind.config.js the next lines:

 ```js
 module.exports = {